-When I internally announced I am going to leave Amazon many people could not believe what I am doing.
-Many more could not also imagine why I don’t want to work in Amazon anymore.
+When I internally announced that I was going to leave Amazon, many people could not believe what I was doing.
+Many more found it hard to believe that I didn’t want to work at Amazon anymore.

-One of Amazon’s supply chain veterans asked me even:
+One of Amazon’s supply chain veterans even asked me:

 – What are you doing man?